briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

   out your GPU and confuse your coworkers.
-Finally, there's `xsecurelock` which is heavily focused on security (e.g. preventing password bypassing, windows/notifications popping up), though if you actually want to keep your computer secure, encrypt the entire drive and shut it down every time you leave it.
+Finally, there's `xsecurelock` which is heavily focused on security (e.g. preventing password bypassing, windows/notifications popping up), though if you actually want to keep your computer secure, encrypt the entire drive and shut it down or hibernate every time you leave it.
 Anyway, it's honestly overkill for most people, but hey, it still supports showing the time unlike `i3lock`, so this is the screen locker I go with.

 [`i3lock`]: https://i3wm.org/i3lock/
 [`i3lock-color`]: https://github.com/Raymo111/i3lock-color